World Suicide Prevention Day: Gender and suicide

 Male:Female ratios of suicide rates.
 Green means higher prevalence of male suicides.

 Below are the male and female standardised suicide rates used to derive the ratios.

-European and American societies report a higher male mortality by suicide than any other, while various Asian a much lower.
+European and American societies report a higher male mortality by suicide than any other.
 According to most recent data provided by WHO, about 40,000 females of the global three hundred thousand female suicides and 150,000 males of the global half million male suicides, deliberately take their own life every year in Europe and the Americas (consisting of about thirty percent world population).
 As of 2015, apart from a few South and East Asian countries home to twenty percent of world population, Morocco, Lesotho, and two Caribbean countries, because of changing gender roles suicide rates are globally higher among men than women.